ianstormtaylor/slate/docs/libraries/slate-react.md

 Get the current `selected` state of an element.

-### `useSlate`
+### `useEditor`

 Get the current editor object from the React context.
 Re-renders the context whenever changes occur in the editor.

 ### `useEditorStatic`

 Get the current editor object from the React context.
-A version of useSlate that does not re-render the context.
-Previously called `useEditor`.
+A version of useEditor that does not re-render the context.
+Previously called `_useEditor`.

 ## ReactEditor